Monish-KS/NoteBot/README.md

 ## Project Description

-Jotion is a web application designed to replicate the core functionalities of Notion, providing a versatile workspace for notes, documents, and collaboration.
+Notebot is a web application designed to replicate the core functionalities of Notion, providing a versatile workspace for notes, documents, and collaboration.

 ## New Features